 - you are assessed as engaging Australia’s protection obligations

-- you meet other requirements, such as health, security, and character checks.
+- you meet other requirements, such as health, security, and character.

-There are certain other criteria that applies for a SHEV.
+There are certain other criteria that apply for a SHEV.

 To find out more, read: